jyutzler/Bridge-Systems/StrongOpenings/1Diamond/slar.md

 In general responder acts as if opener is balanced.
 In most cases this allows opener to be declarer.
 Many forcing responses and rebids are dual-ranged.
 A jump or artificial bid the following round shows the higher range.

 ### 1♥ Response
-Shows a bust - 0-4 HCP, no ace, no five-card suit (would pass a standard 2NT opening).
+Shows a bust - 0 to a bad 4 HCP with no five-card suit (would pass a standard 2NT opening).
 Opener attempts to set the contract:
    * pass/1♠/2♣/2♦: natural, unbalanced
    * 1NT: 18-21 HCP